Cars

 Wonderful Nelson,

-a few feet of people's houses! #204 is
+a few feet of people's houses. #204 is

 either Rod Walker from Stone, or possibly Geoff Buck from Ashton-under-Lyne.
+Les Cotton tells me

 that if you look at the nearest house in the occupied row, that's